Thrissur: Geography

-Thrissur is the headquarters of Thrissur district, in the centre of the Indian state of Kerala.
+Thrissur is the headquarters of Thrissur district, in the center of the Indian state of Kerala.
 The city is 75 km north-east of Kochi, 133 km south-west of Coimbatore, 124 km south-east of Kozhikode and 151 km north of Changanacherry.
-The city is located in a hillock called Thekkinkadu Maidan which is the second highest point in city after the Vilangan Hills.
-The city has an average altitude of 2.83 metres above sea level.
+The city is located in a hillock called Thekkinkadu Maidan which is the second highest point in the city after the Vilangan Hills.
+The city has an average altitude of 2.83 meters above sea level.

-From the hillock, the city gradually flattens into the Thrissur-Ponnani Kole Wetlands, which act as a natural drainage for the city.
+From the hillock, the city gradually flattens into the Thrissur-Ponnani Kole Wetlands, which act as natural drainage for the city.
 The water from the wetlands flows via rivers into the Laccadive Sea, keeping Thrissur city safe from the major flooding that affects most other cities in Kerala.

-The city is located in midland regions of Kerala, with an extended part of Palakkad plains.
+The city is located in the midland region of Kerala, with an extended part of the Palakkad plains.
 The city geologically is composed of Archaean gneisses and crystalline schists.
-Major parts of city is covered by Archaean rocks.
-The city lies near the centre of the Indian tectonic plate (the Indian Plate) and is subject to comparatively little seismic or volcanic activity.
+Major parts of the city are covered by Archaean rocks.
+The city lies near the center of the Indian tectonic plate (the Indian Plate) and is subject to comparatively little seismic or volcanic activity.

 Climate

-Under the Köppen climate classification, City of Thrissur features a tropical monsoon climate (Am).
+Under the Köppen climate classification, the City of Thrissur features a tropical monsoon climate (Am).
 Summer lasts from March to May which is the hottest time of the year.
 Summer months are uncomfortable due to higher levels of heat and humidity.
 Daytime temperatures can rise up to 36 to 38 °C coupled with excessive humidity.
-Summer is followed by the south-west monsoon from June to September.
-October and November form the post monsoon or retreating monsoon season.
+Summer is followed by the southwest monsoon from June to September.
+October and November form the post-monsoon or retreating monsoon season.
 Winter from December through February is cooler, and windy, due to winds from the Western Ghats.
 Winter months are generally dry and less humid compared to other months of the year.
 Morning temperatures are usually cool and daytime temperatures hover around 30 °C.

 The city is drenched in the monsoonal season by heavy showers.
 The average annual rainfall is approximately 3100 mm.
 The South-west monsoon generally sets in during the last week of May.
 After July the rainfall decreases.
-On an average, there are 124 rainy days in a year.
+On average, there are 124 rainy days in a year.
 The maximum average temperature of the city in the summer season is 36 °C while the minimum temperature recorded is 27 °C. The winter season records a maximum average of 31 °C and a minimum average of 20 °C.